zzzhehao/sealogsearch/README.md

 ### Deployment

-You can simply run the shiny app locally by sourcing the script `app.R`, or you can deploy the app on an online host.
+You can simply run the shiny app locally by sourcing the script `app.R`, or you can deploy the app on an online host, see [this guide](https://shiny.posit.co/r/deploy.html).
+If you have a shinyapp.io account, you can deploy the app using `rsconnect::deployApp()`.